Louis II of Italy: Childhood

 Louis was born in 825, the eldest son of the junior emperor Lothair I and his wife Ermengarde of Tours.
 His father was the son of the reigning emperor, Louis the Pious.
 Little is known about his early life, except that he grew up in his grandfather's court and probably developed a warm affection for the emperor who, in 839, designated his grandson as King of Italy, and let Louis take up his residence in that country.

-Louis the Pious died the next year, and his empire was partitioned between his sons: Louis' father, Lothair, and Louis' uncle, Louis the German, as well as their younger half-brother, Charles the Bald.
+Louis the Pious died the next year, and his empire was partitioned between his sons: Louis's father, Lothair, and Louis's uncle, Louis the German, as well as their younger half-brother, Charles the Bald.
 Under his father's rule, he was crowned king and co-emperor to the middle-aged Emperor Lothair I at Rome by Pope Sergius II on 15 June 844.
 This ceremony mirrors the crowning of Lothair I by his father, a tradition started by Charlemagne and his son Louis the Pious, who were, respectively, great-grandfather and grandfather of Louis II.

 Joint emperor

 Louis II immediately claimed the rights of an emperor in the city, a claim which was decisively rejected; but in 850 he was crowned joint emperor at Rome by Pope Leo IV, and soon afterwards, in 851, married Engelberga and undertook the independent government of Italy.
 He marched into the south of Italy in the year of his imperial coronation and compelled the rival dukes of Benevento, Radelchis I and Siconulf, to make peace.
-His mediation split the Lombard duchy and gave Radelchis his share with Benevento as his capital, whilst Salerno was given to Siconulf as an independent principality.
+His mediation split the Lombard duchy and gave Radelchis his share with Benevento as his capital, while Salerno was given to Siconulf as an independent principality.
 Radelchis, now pacified, had no need of his Aghlabid mercenaries and happily betrayed them to the emperor.
 Louis fell on them and they were massacred.
 He then quashed some accusations against Pope Leo and held a Diet at Pavia.
 He confirmed the usurping regent Peter as prince of Salerno in December 853, displacing the dynasty he had installed there three years earlier.
 On the death of his father in September 855, he became sole emperor.